 We track each of these components and attempt to be alert to significant trends as they occur.
 We also attend economic briefings that allow us to maintain a state and national perspective on the factors that might impact our local economy, and thus our revenue.
-There has been no significant change in the past three years in these revenues.
-We attribute this to a stable and slightly improving state and local economy.
-Our distribution of these revenues is subject to change each year based on the tax rate of other jurisdictions in the County.
-In fiscal year 2019 the rate was 1.166%.
-Over the past few years, this rate has been relatively steady.
-In FY20 we budgeted at a rate of 1.166%.
+There was significant change in FY20 in these revenues due to COVID, totaling nearly \$42,000.
+We expect a continued decline for part of FY21.
+Our distribution of these revenues is subject to change each year based on the tax rate of all jurisdictions in the County.
+In FY20 our share of the County distribution was 0.966% .
+Over the past few years, this rate has had a slightly decreasing trend.
+In FY21 we budgeted at a rate of .948%.

-The revenue for all four articles have been higher compared to our conservative budget estimates for FY19.
-To maintain our conservative posture, for FY20 we have budgeted revenues in an amount essentially equal to what we project receiving in FY19.
+Due to COVID, the revenue for three of five articles has been lower compared to our conservative budget estimates for FY20.
+To maintain our conservative posture, for FY21 we have budgeted a 5% decrease in all but the Hold Harmless distribution.
+This equals an additional \$15,566 reduction compared to what we received in FY20.